 - Under ‘Search and Book’, click on ‘Stay’ to expand the search fields.

-- Search for your desired destination and dates.
-Select ‘Yes’ from the dropdown box for ‘Stay Plus’.
+- Select ‘Yes’ from the dropdown box for ‘Stay Plus’.

 - Browse available properties and room types that show availability for Stay Plus.

-Notes with using the ‘Stay Plus’ benefit
+Notes on using the ‘Stay Plus’ benefit

 - Ineligible properties will be marked as ‘Stay Plus Not Accepted’ in blue somewhere on the booking screen.